-- Closed Session Conference with Legal Counsel Existing Litigation (Subdivision (a) of Government Code Section 54956.9). - a.
+3. Closed Session - Conference with Legal Counsel - Existing Litigation (Subdivision [a] of Government Code section 54956.9).

+a.
 Maria Reza v.
 County of Los Angeles, et al. United States District Court Case No. 19STCV09463

-This wrongful death lawsuit arises out of the shooting of Plaintiff's son by a Sheriff Deputy; settlement is recommended in the amount of \$925,000.
+This wrongful death lawsuit arises out of the shooting of Plaintiff's son by a Sheriff's Deputy.

+The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$925,000.